New Beginnings — A World Storytelling Day Concert

 - Announce it here, boldly, on the website, and

-- Announce it on Facebook, and
+- Announce it on Facebook

 Please stay safe!

 Since 1989, the Guild has been a forum for those who wish to work together to learn more about the art of storytelling.
 We meet monthly to learn about the art and to help each other improve.
 We met first in Baden, then in Waterloo, and (for now) meet online.

-The Guild is pleased to partner with Button Factory Arts, 25 Regina Street South Waterloo, ON.
-Members have been invited to perform at Joseph Schneider Haus, the Waterloo Region Museum, Toronto Storytelling Festival, the St. Marys Storytelling Festival and Steckle Farm and Latitudes Storytelling Festival.
+We rent performing space from Button Factory Arts, 25 Regina Street South Waterloo, ON.
+Members have been invited to perform at Joseph Schneider Haus, the Waterloo Region Museum, Toronto Storytelling Festival, the St. Mary’s Storytelling Festival, Steckle Farm, Latitudes Storytelling Festival, and Kitchener Waterloo Symphony.